Search Jobs In Tulare

 • Interpret, apply, and explain complex laws, codes, regulations, and ordinances.

-• Effectively represent the department and the City in meetings with governmental agencies, community groups, various business, professional, and regulatory organizations and individuals.
+• Effectively represent the Department and the City in meetings with governmental agencies, contractors, vendors, and various businesses, professional, regulatory, and legislative organizations.

 • Operate modern office equipment including computer equipment and specialized software applications programs.